Damian Willemse: International career

-Damian Willemse made his international debut for South Africa in the 2018 Rugby Championship against Argentina at Kings Park Stadium in a 34–21 victory, coming off of the bench and substituting André Esterhuizen.
+Damian Willemse made his international debut for South Africa in the 2018 Rugby Championship against Argentina at Kings Park Stadium in a 34–21 victory, coming off the bench to replace André Esterhuizen.

 Willemse was not initially named in South Africa's squad for the 2019 Rugby World Cup.
-However he was called up to replace the injured Jesse Kriel in the pool stage.
-He also scored his first test try against Canada.
-South Africa went on to win the tournament, defeating England in the final.
+However, he was called up to replace the injured Jesse Kriel during the pool stage.
+He scored his first Test try against Canada, and South Africa went on to win the tournament, defeating England in the final.